DavidRC-Projects/Approval_Predict/README.md

 This dataset shows loan applications and approval outcomes for 2,000 individuals.
 It contains demographic, financial, and employment-related attributes that can be used to predict whether a loan application will be approved or rejected.
 The data has 8 columns and 2000 rows, this dataset size will be useful as its large enough to hopefully demonstrate patterns in the data and small enough to run quickly in codespace.

 **Note**: While the dataset includes `name` and `city` fields, these are excluded from the machine learning model and are fictious.
-The model only uses anonymised numerical features in the predictive pipeline.
+The model only uses synthetic numerical features in the predictive pipeline.

 ```python
 df = pd.read_csv('/kaggle/input/loan-approval-dataset/loan_approval.csv')